wazuh/wazuh-documentation/source/installation-guide/central-components/wazuh-server/unattended.rst

 ==========================================

-You can install the Wazuh manager and Filebeat using an automated script.
+You can install the Wazuh manager and the Wazuh forwarder using an automated script.
 This script performs a health check to verify that the system has enough resources to achieve optimal performance.
 For more information on system resources, see the :ref:`requirements <installation_requirements>` section.

 Installing the Wazuh server
 ---------------------------